 When extracting parts is useful

 This is not to say that extracting parts is totally useless.
 Take the piano/vocal part mentioned above.
 Perhaps that part needs to be siphoned off from the full score because it will be edited further and published separately.
-You can extract the part into its own file, with all the settings and formatting intact, and continue working with it without being concerned with keep the full score intact.
+You can extract the part into its own file, with all the settings and formatting intact, and continue working with it without being concerned about keeping the full score intact.

 Another instance in which it may be easier to extract parts would be in very complex scores with unusual notation or unique layout elements.

-But for most projects, extracting parts into separate files is a relic of the earlier days of notation software that has thankfully been improved upon.
+In any case, for most projects, extracting parts into separate files is a relic of the earlier days of notation software that has thankfully been improved upon.

 What are some of your techniques when working with scores and parts?
 Do you still extract parts?
 Why or why not?
 Let us know in the comments.